comit-network/RFCs/RFC-003-SWAP-Basic.md

 ### 1. Alice deploys alpha-HTLC

-Alice starts the execution phase by deploying the alpha-HTLC to alpha with the following parameters determined in the setup phase:
+Alice starts the execution phase by deploying the alpha-HTLC to alpha-ledger with the following parameters determined in the setup phase:

 - asset: `alpha_asset`
 - redeem_identity: `alpha_redeem_identity`